Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 From this inherent risk assessment, your team can automatically tier third parties; set appropriate levels of further diligence; and determine the scope of ongoing assessments.

-The Proposed Guidance recommends reviewing existing contracts periodically, particularly those involving critical activities, to ensure they continue to address pertinent risk controls and legal protections.
+The Guidance recommends reviewing existing contracts periodically, particularly those involving critical activities, to ensure they continue to address pertinent risk controls and legal protections.

 Meeting this requirements means centralizing the distribution, discussion, retention and review of third party contracts so that all applicable teams can participate in contract reviews to ensure the appropriate clauses are included and managed.